NibbleClassic/NibbleClassic-Nest-Wallet/README.md

 Important notes:

-* Make sure *turtle-service.exe* is not running before you start *NibbleClassic-Nest*
+* Make sure *nibble-service.exe* is not running before you start *NibbleClassic-Nest*

 ### Mac